brimdata/zed/docs/formats/zst.md

 Instead the presence column is encoded as a sequence of alternating runs.
 First, the number of values present is encoded, then the number of values not present, then the number of values present, and so forth.
-These runs are the stored as Zed `int32` values in the presence column (which may be subject to further compression based on segment framing).
+These runs are then stored as Zed `int32` values in the presence column (which may be subject to further compression based on segment framing).